Tacata'

-Tacata' (alternative writings Tacatà and Tacatá) is an international hit by Italian group Tacabro with Cuban artist Martínez Rodríguez as main vocalist for the release on 541 / N.E.W.S. labels in Italy, France and Sweden and with Sony Music in Denmark.
-The music is composed by the Italian duo Mario Romano and Salvatore Sapienza known as Romano & Sapienza and lyrics by Raul-Rodriguez Martinez.
+Tacata' (alternative writings Tacatà and Tacatá) is an international hit released in 2012 by Italian duo "Tacabro", early known as Romano & Sapienza, featuring Cuban singer "Martínez Rodríguez", known later as Ruly MC, as main vocalist.
+The music was composed by the Italian DJs, while the lyrics by the Cuban rapper.
+It was released through 541 / N.E.W.S. labels in Italy, France and Sweden, and through Sony Music in Denmark.

-"Tacata'" was originally a hit in Italy and was credited to Romano & Sapienza featuring Rodríguez reaching number 4 on the Italian Singles Charts.
-The same name was used for the initial Swiss release.
-Releases on other European charts were credited to the formation Tacabro and charted as such in France, Denmark and Sweden.
-The song has gained recognition in North America, reaching number 83 in Canada where it was the most popular outside Europe.
+"Tacata'" was originally a hit in Italy and was credited to "Romano & Sapienza featuring Rodriguez" reaching #4 on the Italian Singles Charts.
+The same name was used for the initial Swiss record.
+Releases on other European charts were credited to the act name "Tacabro" and charted as such in France, Denmark and Sweden.
+The song has gained recognition in North America, reaching #83 in Canada where it was the most popular outside Europe.